 - StreamSize (-b)

 Some MTP/IP applications may stream data to other applications instead of delivering it directly to storage.
 Such streaming requires that data be buffered in memory.
-The default buffer size for most MTP/IP applications capable of streaming is 16 megabytes.
-This is adequate for speeds up to one gigabit at 75ms latency, but may need to be increased proportionally for multigigabit speeds.
-This only affects applications which are streaming data to other applications.
+The default buffer size for most MTP/IP applications capable of streaming is 64 megabytes.
+This is adequate for speeds up to one gigabit per second, but may need to be increased for multigigabit speeds.
+This only affects applications which are streaming or piping data to other applications.
 It does not apply to direct file transfer.